CameronD73/529renew/README.md

 * The "extensions" icon (a jigsaw puzzle piece on Chrome, a box on Opera) should be visible on the toolbar.
 Click on that and the drop-down should show 529renew.
 Chrome shows a pin, while edge shows what might be an eye. either case, you want to click that to enable the 529renew icon to appear on the toolbar.
 This is needed to give you access to the settings.
 * you are now ready to start.
 * if you have been away for a long time and have old data that you want to migrate from _529 and You_, then go to the section at the end of this page.

-## Database Migration from 529Renew before October 2023
-Version 1.9 offers an easy migration process and is documented in a web page that popped up when the extension is installed.
-It no longer works, so is not documented here.

-Once the extension is installed, you should see the migrations notes, and you can also later see them bu typing, (or copy/pasting) [chrome-extension://hgckkjajmcmbificinfabmaelboedjic/whatsnew-2_0.html](chrome-extension://hgckkjajmcmbificinfabmaelboedjic/whatsnew-2_0.html)  into the browser address bar.

 ## The tab/page named "529Renew Results"